-These injections are carried out at our Salford / Manchester clinic by our Clinic Director Byron Clithero who has undergone extensive training in injection therapy.
+These injections are carried out at our Salford/Manchester clinic by our Clinic Director Byron Clithero who has undergone extensive training in injection therapy.
 As stated we would need to assess your suitability first and then write to your GP to gain consent and for a prescription.
-The GP may refuse consent tt the procedure or to write a prescription.
+The GP may refuse consent to the procedure or to write a prescription.

 If you would like to arrange this then please – Click here to get in contact and book an appointment

-If you are unsure if Steroid injections can help you, or you would just like to speak to Byron then – Click here for details of how to book a free telephone consultation
+If you are unsure if Steroid injections can help you, or you would just like to speak to Byron then contact us today.